pangeo-forge/roadmap/README.md

 ### pangeo-smithy

 [Pangeo-smithy](https://github.com/pangeo-forge/pangeo-smithy) is a tool for managing pangeo-forge feedstocks.
-It combines a pangeo-forge recipie with the Continuous Integration and Continuous Deployment (CI/CD) servcices.
+It combines a pangeo-forge recipes with the Continuous Integration and Continuous Deployment (CI/CD) servcices.
 Read about the pangeo-smithy roadmap [here](./subprojects/pangeo-smithy.md).

 ### staged-recipes